cdowdy/bolt-tinypng/README.md

 ```

 Once your key is setup visit your dashboard and either hover over 'Extras' and click "TinyPNG Image Optimization" or visit while logged into your site's dashboard:  [/bolt/extend/tinypng](/bolt/extend/tinypng)

+Panda image by: <a title="By Creative Tail [CC BY 4.0 (http://creativecommons.org/licenses/by/4.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3ACreative-Tail-Animal-panda.svg">Creative Tail</a>